Diet and Nutrition for NMO

 Herbs

 Herbal supplements come from plants, and like drugs, they may produce changes in the body.
-However, there is a lack of research evidence to support the use of herbal supplements in NMO.
+However, there is a lack of research evidence to support the use of herbal supplements in NMOSD.
 There are safety concerns since there are no quality control measures in place to monitor supplements.
 As with any complementary therapy, people who are considering taking herbal supplements should talk to their doctor before starting them since supplements may interfere with medicines.1,7

 Antioxidants